-1 A quick glance at usage 3
+1 A quick glance 3

+2 What FlexMeasures does 5

-2 Use cases 5
+3 Use cases & Users 7

-3 A possible road to start using FlexMeasures in your operation 7

 4 Where to start reading?
 9

-5 Developer support 11

-Python Module Index 329
+Python Module Index 353

-HTTP Routing Table 331
+HTTP Routing Table 355

-Index 333
+Inc Index

-When we use a lot of renewable energy, flexibility is becoming crucial and valuable, e.g. for demand response.
 FlexMeasures is the intelligent & developer-friendly EMS to support real-time energy flexibility apps, rapidly and scalable.

-The problem it helps to solve is:

-What are the best times to run flexible assets, like batteries or heat pumps?
+The problem it helps you to solve is: What are the best times to run flexible assets, such as batteries or heat pumps?

 In a nutshell, FlexMeasures turns data into optimized schedules for flexible assets.
 Why?
-Planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting energy consumption to other times.
+Planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting energy consumption to more optimal times.
 For the asset owners, this creates CO_2 savings but also monetary value (e.g. through self-consumption, dynamic tariffs and grid incentives).